christorange/VerticalFox/README.md

 ![](./assets/header.png)

 # VerticalFox
+> [!IMPORTANT]
-### ❗️❗️ If you're, or going to use this setup, **DO NOT UPGRADE TO Sidebery v5.** If you have, remove it and install v4.10 [here](https://addons.mozilla.org/en-US/firefox/addon/sidebery/versions/), then turn off auto update.
+> If you're, or going to use this setup, **DO NOT UPGRADE TO Sidebery v5.** If you have, remove it and install v4.10 [here](https://addons.mozilla.org/en-US/firefox/addon/sidebery/versions/), then turn off auto update.

 [中文文档](readme_ch.md)